0xGotcha/merlin-equ8-reversal/Reversal.md

 ## 1. Executive Summary

 This report provides a comprehensive analysis of the **Merlin-Equ8** sample.
-The analysis covers the identified functionalities, key indicators of compromise, and technical insights into the malware’s behavior.
-The report focuses on the malware's capabilities related to anti-cheat mechanisms and information gathering on host systems.
+The analysis covers its identified functionalities, key indicators of compromise (IoCs), and technical insights into the software's behavior.
+The report focuses on the malware's capabilities related to anti-cheat mechanisms and system information gathering.

 ## 2. Overview